prototypefund/Digital_Bargeld-docs/api-merchant.rst

   :status 200 OK:
     A tip has been created.
 The backend responds with a `TipCreateConfirmation`_
   :status 404 Not Found:
-    The instance is unknown to the backend.
+    The instance is unknown to the backend, expired or was never enabled.
   :status 412 Precondition Failed:
     The tip amount requested exceeds the available reserve balance for tipping.